shoprady/shoprady.github.io/_pages/about.md

 ---
-title: "Hi all!
-I'm OOOOOO👋🏻"
+title: "Hi there 👋🏻"
 permalink: /about/
 layout: single
 comments: false
 ---

-본인 소개 여기에 입력
+I'm Seoyeon Ye, and you can also call me by my nickname, shoprady.
+I'm currently a university student studying Artificial Intelligence.